alf-tool/alf-core/README.md

 You'll find other data files: parts.rash, supplies.rash that are resolved magically as well and with which you can play.

-Moreover, unary operators read their operand on standard input when not specified.
-For example, the invocation below is equivalent from the one given above.
+Unary operators read their operand on standard input when not specified.
+For example, the invocation below is equivalent to the one given above.

     # display suppliers that live in Paris
     cat examples/suppliers.rash | alf restrict -- "city == 'Paris'"

-When only one operand is present in invocations of binary operators, they read their left operand from standard input.
+Similarly, when only one operand is present in invocations of binary operators, they read their left operand from standard input.
 Therefore, the join given above can also be written as follows:

     cat examples/suppliers.rash | alf join cities

-The relational algebra is _closed_ under its operators, which means that the latter take relations as operands, and return a relation.
+The relational algebra is _closed_ under its operators, which means that these operators take relations as operands and return a relation.
 Therefore operator invocations can be nested, that is, operands can be other relational expressions.
-When you use alf in a shell, it simply means that you can pipe operators as you want:
+When you use alf in a shell, it simply means that you can pipe operators as you
+want:

     alf show --rash suppliers | alf join cities | alf restrict -- "status > 10"

 ## Obtaining a friendly text output, or yaml files, etc.

-For more friendly output, try the following:
+The show command (which is **not** a relational operator) can be used to obtain a more friendly output:

-    # the show command renders a text table by default
+    # it renders a text table by default
     alf show [--text] suppliers

     +------+-------+---------+--------+